eficode-academy/rf-katas/exercises/00-getting-started.md

 You should see Firefox and/or Chrome open to the test server for a few seconds then close down.
 Don't worry if only one browser opens, it's enough for the purpose of this training.

-If the output of the script is: `Setup in perfect condition!` then we're good to go.
+If the output of the script ends with: `Setup in perfect condition!` we're good to go.

-Otherwise, check the output and fix the missing packages or the webdriver is in the wrong place.
+Otherwise, check the output and fix the missing packages or place the webdriver in the correct location.